 A few years ago, one of my collaborators (the brilliant Michael Prairie of Norwich University, who has made a particular study of xiao design and acoustics) turned me onto the work of a masters student at the University of British Columbia named Yang Lan.
 Yang Lan had made the topic of his thesis the xiao and was focusing on optimization of the instrument.
 I got to read his thesis, of which I understood about 10% or less, since a great deal of it was highly mathematical and focused on the physics of acoustics, so I had to lean on Mike quite a bit to get to the essence of it.
 But the upshot was that Yang Lan had identified various so-called weaknesses in the traditional xiao design and set about to create a new design that would correct them (minor tuning variations and inconsistent harmonics were among the perceived weaknesses).
 He did a remarkable job and his results were impressive.
 And yet….

 To achieve his goal of optimization, he remodeled the entire bore of the flute to such an extent that it could not be created using conventional methods.
 He had to make it from two separate halves of acrylic that were machined using a CNC machine and then glued together.
 The reason being that the bore was shaped like a sine wave, with wide spots and narrow spots.
 Finger hole placement and size was also adjusted to be a bit different than a conventional xiao.
 His goal was to erase those previously mentioned weaknesses.
 I decided to follow in his footsteps, and he very generously passed on all of his data to Mike Prairie, who shared it with me.
-How I went about replicating his work is the subject of another blog because it would be a massive digression right now, even though it is very much on the subject of optimization (and it was super geeky and awesome).
+How I went about replicating his work is the subject of another blog because it would be a massive digression right now, even though it is very much on the subject of optimization (and it was super geeky and awesome, and Mike contributed heavily to the troubleshooting on the project).

 So that degree of optimization ended up being something a bit more like homogenization, and this is the risk when one takes any flute design and tries to correct perceived idiosyncrasies, because those very traits are what define it.
 If all flutes were optimized, you’d probably end up with a bunch of very similar sounding instruments.